 Commercial Vehicle Insurance is designed to provide legal road coverages for vehicles owned and used in a business owners operations.
-Many types of vehicles may be used as commercial vehicles, depending in the type of business and the services offered.
+Many types of vehicles may be used as commercial vehicles, depending on the type of business and the services offered.
 Typically tools or merchandise are carried in these vehicles.

 There is a myth that commercially rated vehicle insurance premiums are more expensive than private passenger premiums.
 Because of this myth, many business owners’ vehicles are not insured properly.
 Recently we insured a landscaper who provides lawn cutting and trimming services.
 He has a solid customer base and through the week would tows his lawn equipment to his client’s dwellings on a weekly basis.
-Upon reviewing of his file, we discovered that his vehicles had been insured for over 10 years with the same insurance provider for pleasure use!
+Upon reviewing his file, we discovered that his vehicles had been insured for over 10 years with the same insurance provider for pleasure use!
 After quoting his vehicles and trailers his premium for the proper commercial vehicle insurance was cheaper.